 Part 2: Lead in the development of transportation that combats climate change and enhances healthy communities for all

-- WSDOT Agency Greenhouse Gas Emissions Reduction Strategy – Lead by example by reducing agency GHG emissions and promoting low VMT mode choice.
+- WSDOT Agency Greenhouse Gas Emissions Reduction Strategy – Lead by example by reducing agency GHG emissions.

-- Transportation Sector Greenhouse Gas Emissions Strategy – Reduce transportation sector GHG emissions and promote mode choice through everything WSDOT controls and influences (including transportation efficient land use).
+- Transportation Sector Greenhouse Gas Emissions Reduction Strategy – Reduce transportation sector GHG emissions by promoting and investing in efficient, equitable and healthy transportation choices.